nurrony/hlsdownloader/README.md

 </div>

 <p align="center" style="font-size: 18px;">
   Downloads HLS Playlist file and TS chunks.
-It is useful if you want to do content pre-fetching from CDN for your end viewers.
+You can use it for content pre-fetching from CDN to Edge Server for your end viewers.
 </p>

 <p align="center" style="font-size: 18px;">